Onion Routing: The Architecture of Online Anonymity

 Key Takeaways

-• Layered Encryption: Your data is wrapped in multiple layers of encryption, just like an onion.
+• Layered Encryption: Data is wrapped in multiple encryption layers to protect user anonymity and privacy.

 What is Onion Routing?